rcky844/knowledge-handbook/Biology/Immunology/Health and diseases/Diabetes mellitus.md

   The blood glucose levels are so high that the [[kidneys]] fail to [[Reabsorption|reabsorb]] all the glucose, and therefore excess glucose is excreted in urine.

 - **Frequent urination**
-  Body cells lose water to the blood by [[osmosis]], leading to an increase in blood volume and hence an increase in urine production.
+  Body cells lose water to the blood by [[Osmosis]], leading to an increase in blood volume and hence an increase in urine production.

 > **Note**:
 > Glucose is soluble in water and affects the water potential of the blood.